qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

 foo $bar() // Juxtaposition:      foo($bar())
 ~~~

 In the postorder code above, you may have noticed that the names of some operators have changed: `i32.lt_s` is now `i32'lt_s` and `i32.add` is now `i32'add`.
 That's because LES, like most other programming languages, defines dot (`.`) as an operator and not as part of an identifier.
 In most contexts the dot causes no trouble, but it's not compatible with juxtaposition notation since the left-hand side must be an identifier.
 The single-quote, on the other hand, is permitted in identifiers (it's treated the same way as a digit.)
-Alternatively we could use inderscores: `i32_add`.
+Alternatively we could use underscores: `i32_add`.

 Technically it's _possible_ to parse code like this, dots and all:

     i32.eqz i32.clz $x

 But I don't think we _should_, because it either increases the complexity of the LES parser's grammar from LL(2) to LL(*), or requires challenging tricks in grammar actions.
-In fact, my parser already relies on a couple of tricks and I want to avoid adding more (one trick efficiently supports an infinite number of operators with over 20 precedence levels; another is a flag that changes how `{braces}` work inside a `.dot` expression.)
+In fact, my parser already relies on a couple of tricks and I want to avoid adding more (one trick efficiently supports an infinite number of operators with over 20 precedence levels.
+Another is a flag that controls whether block-calls with `{braces}` are allowed; block calls are not allowed inside keyword-expressions.)

 Other options: we could avoid using the juxtaposition feature, or drop it from the language entirely.

 What about opcodes like `i32.trunc_s/f64` and `i32.reinterpret/f32`?
-Naturally, slash is an operator, so it'll have to change.
+Naturally, slash is an operator, so its name must change.
 I suggest `i32'trunc_s_f64` and `i32'reinterpret_f32`.

 ### Labels ###